-Senior citizens can get a rent freeze through SCRIE.
+SCRIE helps eligible senior citizens stay in affordable housing with a rent freeze.
 If their rent goes up, people with SCRIE do not have to pay the higher rent.
-Instead, the City pays the landlord the difference between the current rent and the future rent.
+The City pays the landlord the difference between the current rent and the future rent.

 - Once you apply, it takes 10 – 15 days to hear back